John Deere Forestry Equipment Lineup

-When thinking about John Deere Equipment, the first thing that comes to mind may be agricultural equipment, such as tractors or combines, but the company also offers forestry equipment.
+When thinking about John Deere equipment, the first thing that comes to mind will likely be agricultural equipment, such as tractors or combines, but the company also offers forestry equipment.
 Let’s take a closer look.

 - The John Deere Feller Buncher: The feller buncher is used for harvesting logs.
 It is a piece of logging equipment that oftentimes has a heavy base, where the operator would be located.
 From here, the operator uses the saw or shear to encompass the tree in order to harvest it.

-- The John Deere Forwarder: After the feller buncher is utilized to harvest the logs, a forwarder is then used to carry said logs.
-John Deere forwarders are typically made to be attached to John Deere tractors.
-This means that the forwarder can typically cover any kind of terrain.
+- The John Deere Forwarder: After the feller buncher is utilized to harvest logs, a forwarder is then used to carry those same logs.
+John Deere forwarders are typically designed to be attached to John Deere tractors, meaning they can typically cover any kind of terrain.

-- The John Deere Harvester: Similar to a feller buncher, a harvester is used to harvest logs.
-It also has a heavy machine base for the operator to sit, as well as an arm that is utilized for clear cutting and grabbing logs.
+- The John Deere Harvester: Similarly to a feller buncher, a harvester is used to harvest logs.
+It also has a heavy machine base for the operator to sit, as well as an arm that is utilized for clear-cutting and grabbing logs.

 - The John Deere Skidder: A skidder not only removes the trees from a forest, but it also helps to transport them to a clearing.
-Many different pieces can also make your skidder stand out, including different engines, transmissions, winches, grapples, axles and cabs.
+There are many different pieces that can also make your skidder stand out, including different engines, transmissions, winches, grapples, axles, and cabs.

 For more information regarding John Deere forestry equipment, contact your local John Deere dealer.